Oregon EBT Deposit Schedule for 2025

 Do EBT Benefits Expire or Roll Over?

-Beyond the inactivity rule, each monthly deposit also has a one-year lifespan.
-Once a specific allotment reaches its 12-month anniversary, it is permanently removed from the card, even if the account has been used recently.
+Additionally, each monthly benefit allotment has a strict one-year lifespan.
+Once a deposit reaches its anniversary, it is removed even if the card has been used recently.

-One-time assistance programs may have different rules.
-For instance, special issuances like Summer EBT can have shorter expiration periods that override the standard timelines for those specific funds.
+One-time assistance programs, like Summer EBT, may have shorter expiration periods that override the standard rules for those specific funds.

 Download the app